oracle-livelabs/database/video-on-demand-with-nosql-database/streaming-demo/streaming-demo.md

 serverless production application that is highly available, scalable, and secure.
 Your application can use thousands of servers, however, by leveraging this pattern you do not have to manage a single one.

+During years, REST has become the standard for designing web APIs.
+It offers stateless servers and structured access to resources.
+However, REST APIs have shown to be inflexible to keep up with the rapidly changing requirements of the clients that access them.

+Increased mobile usage, low-powered devices and sloppy networks.
+For those applications, we looked for a solution that minimizes the amount of data that needs to be transferred over the network and allowing our users to query data easily using directly the API.
+A query language for our API.

+GraphQL is a query language for APIs and a runtime for fulfilling those queries with your data.
+GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

+GraphQL is often confused with being a database technology.
+GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing data.
+You can code with GraphQL engines available in many languages.

+In this demo, we will learn how easy is develop the Activity Tracking service using Node.Js, ApolloServer and Oracle NoSQL Database.

 In addition, by using these managed services together you gain the following benefits:
 *	No operating systems to choose, secure, patch, or manage.